-The Turkey Point Lighthouse is very similar in design to other Donahoo towers and was built using the plans from the Concord Point Lighthouse.
-The tower is sixteen feet in diameter at its base, with walls that taper from 2 ½ feet to 14 inches as they rise.
+Turkey Point Lighthouse is very similar in design to other Donahoo towers and was built using the plans from Concord Point Lighthouse.
+The tower is sixteen feet in diameter at its base, with walls that taper from two-and-a-half feet to fourteen-and-a-half inches as they rise.
 The tower’s nine-sided lantern room is topped with a pyramidal iron roof and ventilator ball.
 While many sources have claimed that the lighthouse was built with cast-iron stairs, a 1930s photograph shows wooden stairs and the blueprints for the structure at the National Archive explicitly state “31 steps.
 Wood.”

-The keeper’s house when first constructed was a one-story brick building, but in 1889 a second story, built of whitewashed board and sporting gingerbread eaves, was added.
-The bottom story consisted of a central hall with a parlor to one side and a sitting room and fireplace to the other, and three bedrooms and a small storeroom were found upstairs.
+The keeper’s house when first constructed was a one-and-a-half-story brick building, but in 1889 a full second story, built of whitewashed board and sporting gingerbread eaves, was added.
+The bottom story consisted of a central hall with a parlor to one side and a sitting room and fireplace to the other, while three bedrooms and a small storeroom were found upstairs.
 A kitchen was later added to the back of the dwelling.

-Other outbuildings on the property included a stable, woodshed and smokehouse.
+Other outbuildings on the property included a stable, woodshed, and smokehouse.
 These were rebuilt in 1895 and were located behind the keeper’s dwelling.
-A wagon shed was constructed before 1887, and a white wooden fence encircled the light station until about 1925.
-1938 photographs from the Coast Guard Historian’s office indicate a garage, chicken and sheep houses, water closet and concrete water cistern.
-A daunting 137 wooden steps led down the bluffs to the water.
-Next to the stairs, there was a chute with a windlass, which was used by the keeper to haul supplies delivered by the lighthouse tender up to the station.
+The still-standing concrete oil house was erected in 1913, and a white wooden fence encircled the light station until about 1925.
+Photographs taken of the station in 1938 show that it had a garage, chicken and sheep houses, a water closet, and a concrete water cistern.
+A daunting 137 wooden steps led down the bluffs to the water, and next to the stairs, there was a chute with a windlass, which was used by the keeper to haul supplies delivered by the lighthouse tender up to the station.

-Following automation, the remotely located lighthouse was subject to vandalism.
+Following automation in 1947, the remote lighthouse was subject to vandalism.
 In one incident, the original wooden door to the tower was broken down and the valuable Fresnel lens was stolen.
 To protect the lighthouse, the rather extreme step of removing a large portion of the interior stairs had to be taken.
-A solid steel door was also welded on, though this door lacks ventilation panels which may cause moisture damage to the interior of the structure.

-TPLS has ambitious restoration plans for the station.
-Improvements include replacing the rotting wood along the catwalk outside the lantern room, installing lightning protection at the station, restoring the tower’s staircase, and rebuilding the keeper’s dwelling.
+TPLS has ambitious restoration plans for the station that include rebuilding the keeper’s dwelling.
 This is a painstaking process, as the Maryland Historic Trust must approve all changes, and will need significant funding.
-There has also been talk of restoring the red sector to the lantern room using red Plexiglas.
-The red sector was originally used to warn ships away from the shallow sandbars of the Susquehanna Flats during low tide.
+There has also been talk of restoring the lantern room’s red sector, which used to warn ships away from the shallow sandbars of the Susquehanna Flats.